 Security: Will be on site both Friday and Saturday night of the event.
 You are advised to lock away all of your possessions.
 Abus is the official Bicycle Lock partner of the National Series.

 Medical: Remote Medical Services will provide full medical cover both on the course (In a 4×4 vehicle) and from an identifiable Base Station with an ambulance in the event arena.
 Five medical personnel will be in attendance.
 1x Paramedic, 1x Advanced Nurse Practitioner and 3x EMT.

 Public Announcements: A PA system will be on site with announcements throughout the day.
 Andrew Cooper, the voice of the National Series will be on hand all weekend.
 A Notice Board will also be on display in the Race Office/Rider Registration area for displaying information regarding the event.

-Drinking Water: Drinking water is available on site and is located behind the main building by the entrance to the gondola hall for the uplift.
+Drinking Water: Drinking water is available on site and is located near the entrance gate beside the hedge.
 We always advise you to sterilise the water before consuming.

 Bike Wash: The WD40 bike wash, Air Hose Dryers and Lube Station is available on site and is free to use.

 Organisation: BDS Events.
 British Cycling Club Registration Number 11280.

 Mobile: 07968 229 359.

 Operations Director: Tony Standish.